Dechrissen/speedrunb0t/docs/README.md

 ## Guidelines for use
 *Follow these guidelines for speedrunb0t to function properly in your channel.*
-- It is recommended that you make speedrunb0t a Moderator in your channel so that it doesn't get accidentally timed out/banned.
 - Make sure the game you're running is set via Twitch's 'Game' feature in your Live Dashboard.
 - Make sure the name of the category you're running is in your stream title exactly as it's listed on Speedrun.com.
 - If the platform on which you're playing the game is *different* from the default platform on the Speedrun.com leaderboard, you must put "[*platform name*]" in your title where *platform name* is the name of the platform you're using.